mackurzawa/crusoe-cookbook/content/observability-slurm/README.md

 - Administrative Access: Root or sudo privileges on all nodes.
 - Internet Access: Nodes must be able to download packages from the internet.
 - NVIDIA GPUs: Compute nodes with NVIDIA GPUs and drivers properly installed.
+- Operating System: Ubuntu 20.04 or newer
+- Firewall: Ability to configure firewall rules for required ports

+### Security Considerations
+Before proceeding with installation, please note:
+- Configure firewall rules to restrict access to the following ports:
+  - Prometheus (9090)
+  - Node Exporter (9100)
+  - DCGM Exporter (9400)
+  - Grafana (3000)
+- Use SSL/TLS certificates for secure communication
+- Use secrets management for sensitive credentials
+- Implement authentication for all services
+- Regular security updates and monitoring

 ### Installation steps